 Periodontal maintenance treatments are for patients already diagnosed with periodontal disease and have had periodontal root planing and scaling.
 Maintenance treatment is recommended every three to four months.

 The cost of periodontal maintenance can vary with insurance.
-Without insurance, you can expect to pay between $150 – $300.
+Without insurance, you can expect to pay up to $300.

 How Often Should You Get A Teeth Cleaning?